-Happy December folks!
-It’s officially Christmas tree season so let’s talk eco friendly Christmas trees!
+Happy December!
+It’s officially Christmas tree season so let’s talk eco-friendly Christmas trees!

 I’ve already seen Christmas trees a-plenty twinkling away merrily in living rooms around where we live.
 Have you put your Christmas tree up yet?
 I’m putting our tree up this weekend!

-If, like me, you haven’t put your tree up yet and you’re looking to make your Christmas a greener affair then why not start with the centre piece of Christmas – the tree.
-I’ve put together some ideas for eco friendly Christmas trees to help you out:
+If, like me, you haven’t put your tree up yet and you’re looking to make your Christmas a greener affair then why not start with the centrepiece of Christmas – the tree.
+I’ve put together four ideas for an eco-friendly Christmas tree to help you out:

-One great option for eco friendly Christmas trees if you have a garden is to buy a potted Christmas tree.
+One great option for an eco-friendly Christmas tree if you have a garden is to buy a potted Christmas tree.
 You can buy potted trees easily from most garden centres.
-Look for UK grown varieties, like Blue Spruce or Nordman
+For a lower carbon footprint, look for UK grown varieties, like Blue Spruce or Nordman

-Potted trees tend to be small (around 3-4ft when you first receive it) so it’s great if you have a small house, or want to use it as an additional tree until it grows in size.
-It probably won’t need re-potted for 2 to 3 years, and then you can simply transfer it to a bigger pot and continue to bring it indoors until it gets too big.
+Potted trees tend to be small – around 3 – 4 ft when you first receive it.
+Therefore, this option is great if you have a small house, or want to use it as an additional tree until it grows in size.

 When your tree gets too big you can plant it in your garden as a permanent reminder of all of the great Christmases you’ve had.

-To care for your potted tree, keep it away from radiators or fires, and make sure the soil is kept moist (but not waterlogged).
+To care for your potted tree, keep it away from radiators or fires.
+And do make sure the soil is kept moist (but not waterlogged).

-We had a potted tree a few years ago. while it was great, and didn’t drop its needles as much as cut trees do, we kept ours indoors for too long (a month).
-It got a shock from going from a centrally heated house to an exposed Scottish garden and it took a couple of years to recover.
+We had a potted tree a few years ago.
+While it was great and didn’t drop its needles as much as cut trees do, we kept ours indoors for too long.
+I think it was indoors for a month.
+As such, it got a shock from going from a centrally heated house to an exposed Scottish garden.
+It took a couple of years to recover.

 2. Rent a Tree

-If you don’t have a garden, or don’t want the hassle of potting and re-potting a tree then there are several companies that rent Christmas trees, particularly if you live in the south of England.
-Forever Green Christmas for example, rent trees from £35, serving the Essex area only.
+If you don’t have a garden, or don’t want the hassle of potting and re-potting a tree then there are several companies that rent Christmas trees.
+This includes companies like Christmas On The Hill.

-They’ll deliver a potted tree to your door, collect it at the end of the festive period and put it back outside and care for it, ready to be delivered to someone the following Christmas.
-Once trees grow to be too big to rent, they are typically planted out in forests, making it a great eco friendly option.
+They’ll deliver a potted tree to your door and collect it at the end of the festive period.
+They’ll then put it back outside and care for it, ready to be delivered to someone the following Christmas.
+Once trees grow to be too big to rent, they are typically planted out in forests.
+This makes potted trees a great eco-friendly Christmas tree option.

 3. Fake Trees

-Fake Christmas trees aren’t the worst thing in the world if you use it year after year after year.
-Depending on how long you plan to have your tree for, a fake tree may be preferable than chopping down a live tree every year.
+Fake Christmas trees aren’t the worst thing in the world if you use them year after year after year.
+Depending on how long you plan to have your tree for, a fake tree may be preferable to chopping down a live tree every year.

-We have a fake 6ft Christmas tree that we bought several years ago secondhand on eBay and are in no hurry to replace it (I sincerely hope we can still be using it in 50 years time!).
+We have a fake 6ft Christmas tree that we bought several years ago secondhand on eBay.
+I’m are in no hurry to replace it, and I sincerely hope we can still be using it in 50 years’ time!
 We also have a smaller tree that my mum and dad have had for about forty years!
-We used it last year as our main tree as we had a very inquisitive almost 1 year old and foresaw disaster with using a big tree!
+We used it last year as our main tree – we had a very inquisitive almost 1-year-old and I foresaw disaster with using a big tree!

-If you want a fake tree then buy the best you can afford in a green classic tree shape, as this won’t date unlike some of the more modern fake Christmas tree styles (like this one).
-Try and buy one without in-built lights as they are difficult to fix if they break, and buy secondhand if you can for the most eco friendly Christmas tree.
+If you want a fake tree then buy the best you can afford in a green classic tree shape.
+This style won’t date unlike some of the more modern fake Christmas tree styles (like this one).
+I’d also recommend buying one without in-built lights as they are difficult to fix if they break.
+And buying secondhand via eBay or Facebook Marketplace would make for the most eco-friendly Christmas tree.